National Museum of Natural History Visitor Information

 • Museum Hours: 10 AM – 5 PM (Tuesday – Sunday)

 When inside the NMNH, you should generally observe proper conduct and decorum.
-Taking videos is not allowed, and so is using tripods and monopods.
+Taking videos is not allowed, and neither is using tripods and monopods.

 Feel free to share your thoughts!
 Relevant comments are welcome on this site.
 However, spam and promotional comments will not be published.